A-l-y-l-e/Alyle-UI/src/app/docs/customization/theming-components.md

 We must keep in mind that when we extend a theme, styles can be replaced or added one over another.

 For example if I declare the styles in the `minimal-dark` theme, and also declare in `GlobalVariables`, the style that will be rendered will be the one in Global variables.
-This is a default behavior, to render both styles you can use `StyleCollection`.
+This is a default behavior, to represent both styles you must declare `StyleCollection` first.

+The following example shows how both styles are rendered.

 ```ts
 import {